ricci2511/ricci2511/README.md

 # 👋 Hello there, I’m Ricardo!

-- Aside from coding I’m heavily into gaming and hardware tinkering, especially modding game consoles and tweaking my home server.
+- Apart from coding, I enjoy gaming and tinkering with hardware, including modding game consoles and optimizing my homelab.
-- Always looking forward to collaborate and contribute to some great Open Source projects.
+- Always eager to collaborate and contribute to exciting Open Source projects.
 - Currently learning and enjoying Go.
-- You can reach me on 📫 ricardo.christmann@protonmail.com
+- Feel free to reach out to me at 📫 ricardo.christmann@protonmail.com.

 <!---
 ricci2511/ricci2511 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.